STAFF & BOARD

 Nicolle is Solana Center's Partnerships and Strategic Support contributor.
 She is responsible for various aspects of Solana Center's grants and programs.

 Nicolle's passion continues to be focused on the outdoors and the environment.
-She currently works with nonprofit organizations whose values are aligned with the environment and outdoors.
-During her 35-year corporate career, she has held various leadership positions at Qualcomm, General Dynamics Electronics (now BAE Systems), Hughes Aircraft Systems (now Raytheon), and TRW (now Northrop Grumman).
 Nicolle holds a Master's degree from USC in Systems Management.
-She is the past chair of the Board of Directors for the Nature Collective and a recent graduate of the UC Master Gardener Program.
-Nicolle enjoys bringing her background and experiences to contribute to Solana Center's positive impact on the environment.
+She is the past chair of the Board of Directors for the Nature Collective and a graduate of the UC Master Gardener Program.
+Nicolle enjoys bringing her diverse background and experiences to contribute to Solana Center's positive impact on the environment.

 -